Reviews of music originally released in 1994.

 It’s a pretty great record and if you’ve never heard Talk Talk’s last records, you’d think they invented the genre, or close to it.
 But no, they didn’t.
-Someone just used their review of this record to finally coin a term for a sound that had around for some time.
+Someone just used their review of this record to finally coin a term for a sound that had been around for some time.

 11. Koenji Hyakkei: Hundred Sights of Koenji (9/10)

 I was completely unaware of Zeuhl when I first heard this record.
 I still remain ignorant of its history.
 And I guess that’s why I still have unabashed love for this record when lots of feel its just reviving old music.